 Referring to Article 14.1 of the Regulation, the Executive Boards of the Rail Freight Corridors agreed upon a common Framework for Capacity Allocation.
 The document is available in Annex 4.A. and below.

-Amber Rail Freight Corridor https://rfc-amber.eu/assets/downloads/other_public_documents/RFC11_FCA.pdf
+https://rfc-amber.eu/assets/downloads/other_public_documents/RFC11_FCA.pdf

-The FCA constitutes the legal basis for capacity allocation by the C-OSS.
+The FCA constitutes the basis for capacity allocation by the C-OSS.

 4.3.2 Applicants